-The Eurasian Heritage Centre within the Eurasian Community House lies in the heart of vibrant Katong, where many Eurasians called home from the early 20th century.
+The Eurasian Heritage Centre within the Eurasian Community House lies in the heart of vibrant Katong, which many Eurasians have called home since the early 20th century.

 Heritage, food and song

-Foodies will enjoy sampling traditional Eurasian fare at the Eurasian Community House’s in-house restaurant.
-Try the super-spicy Devil Curry or the traditional sugee cake, a nutty cake made from semolina and almonds and topped with marzipan or icing — delicious!
+Foodies will enjoy sampling traditional Eurasian fare at Quentin’s Eurasian Restaurant, the Eurasian Community House’s in-house restaurant.
+Try the super-spicy Devil’s Curry or the traditional sugee cake, a nutty cake made from semolina and almonds and topped with marzipan or icing—delicious!